THE MONOKROMATIK DECODE

 Our editorial read across the four dimensions we use to assess creative work — an authorship-weighted Cultural-Signal Score, reflecting judgement, not a measured metric.

-73 /100CULTURAL-SIGNAL SCOREOwning the pipes rather than the songs — TV, radio, streaming, an MVNO and an edtech app all pointed at one audience — was a sharp, early bet.
-Trace read Afro-urban music as a global format worth distributing back in 2003, years before Afrobeats became a boardroom word.
+Owning the distribution rather than the songs — TV, radio, streaming, an MVNO and an edtech app aimed at one audience — was a sharp early read on Afro-urban music as a global format.
+Strong idea, well adapted; the vertical-media playbook itself is not new.

 THE CONTEXT